RichardHowells/PYTHONA-Challenges/Module05Lab/Lab01.md

     obviously dog is not a valid colour value

 #### Make colour a property
 1. Change the name `colour` to `_colour` thoughout the class.
-It is a python convention that leading underscore vaeibles are considered `private` and programmers using the class should NOT touch them.
-It is just a convention the language does not enforce it.
+It is a python convention that leading underscore variables are considered `private` and programmers using the class should NOT touch them.
+It is just a convention, the language does not enforce it.
 Add a `get_colour(self)` function and a `set_colour(self, newColour)` function to your class Add a property for `colour` like this...
     `colour = property(get_colour, set_colour)`